Disclaimer: I do not own the wonderful world of Harry Potter.

 Ginny stood up quickly, eyes watering as she felt the back of her thighs lose a layer of skin to the cruel plastic seat.
 She contained the few choice words she kept especially in mind for situations such as this, feeling that her mother would be very proud of her.
 She passed the foul woman's desk and received a dirty look.
 Ginny had to forcefully control herself from sticking out her tongue.

-She entered the office with Scrimgeour following behind after he had shut the door.
-It was a very simple room, one very polished desk with two chairs facing it.
+She entered the office following behind after he had shut the door.
+It was a simple room, one very polished desk with two chairs facing it.
 The walls were lined with newspaper clippings, going back from before Ginny was even born.
 Behind the desk was a framed Auror certification similar to the one hanging in hers.
 A simulated window looking out the wall showed the beginning of the day to be clear and bright.
-Scrimgeour sat down behind his desk and motioned for her to do so as well.
+Scrimgeour sat down behind his desk and motioned for her to do the same.

 "Well Agent Weasley, I'm sure you're aware of why I called this meeting today," he began.
 Ginny's heart began to pound in her chest and she felt her face flushing under his gaze.